manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         console.log("n is neither positive nor negative.");
     }

-This way, the code can branch out into one of several blocks; if the expression of the first `if` condition doesn't evaluate to `true`, then the next expression in the condition of the following `else if` statement is evaluated, and if even that one doesn't evaluate to `true`, then block of the final `else` statement is executed.
+This way, the code can branch out into one of several blocks; if the expression of the first `if` condition doesn't evaluate to `true`, then the next expression in the condition of the following `else if` statement is evaluated, and if even that one doesn't evaluate to `true`, then the block of the final `else` statement is executed.

+Let's make our application a bit more complex.
+Say we want to check not only one value, but two.
+This could be achieved with a naive implementation where we simply duplicate our comparison logic after changing the value of `n`:

+    let n = 10;

+    if (n > 0) {
+        console.log("n is a positive number.");
+    } else if (n < 0) {
+        console.log("n is a negative number.");
+    } else {
+        console.log("n is neither positive nor negative.");
+    }

+    n = -7;

+    if (n > 0) {
+        console.log("n is a positive number.");
+    } else if (n < 0) {
+        console.log("n is a negative number.");
+    } else {
+        console.log("n is neither positive nor negative.");
+    }

+This is a correctly working application that does exactly what we want, but clearly this isn't an efficient implementation.
+What if we want to check a thousand values?
+Copy-and-paste isn't going to cut it in an efficient manner.

+Instead, we can turn our comparison logic into a code construct that can be re-used again and again without the need to spell the logic out repeatedly.
+The construct we need to create is a *function*.

+Like an *if* control structure, a function consists of two parts: a block of code that is preceded by some kind of declaration.
+Before we apply this approach to our comparison logic above, let's start with a very basic example:

+    const greet = (name) => {
+        console.log("Hello " + name);
+    };

+Again, we dissect this in detail.
+Declaring a function creates a value, and this value can be assigned to a name like *greet* with `let` or `const`.
+We choose `const` because although that's possible, there isn't much sense to assign another value to *greet* afterwards.

+The declaration itself follows after the equals sign, and has the base syntax `() => {}` - that is, a list of zero or more parameter names enclosed in parentheses, followed by the "arrow" `=>`, followed by the function body enclosed in curly braces.
+Again, we end this value assignment with a semicolon.

+Let's look at some general rules and special cases for declaring functions.

+Functions don't need to have parameters:

+    const greetAnonymously = () => {
+        console.log("Hello whoever you are.");
+    };

+If the body of the function contains only a single line, then the curly braces that denote the beginning and the end of a block can be omitted:

+    const greetAnonymously = () => console.log("Hello whoever you are");

+But as soon as the function's body consists of mutiple lines, these are required:

+    const greetAnonymously = () => {
+        console.log("Hello whoever you are.");
+        console.log("Nice to meet you.");
+    };